-OBOL’s mission is to improve the well-being of homeless animals and increase their chances for survival and adoption--with the ultimate aim of eliminating animal homelessness.
+OBOL’s mission is to improve the health of homeless animals and increase their chances for survival and adoption.
+Our ultimate aim is to eliminate animal homelessness and euthanasia.

 We Fulfill Our Mission By:

-- Providing donated comfort and care items to shelters, rescue groups, pets of the homeless, pets of low-income seniors, pets of veterans, animal transports, fosters and wildlife sanctuaries.
+- AT NO COST since 2008, OBOL has provided aid and comfort pet items to shelters, rescue groups, pets of the homeless, pets of low-income seniors and veterans, animal transports, fosters and wildlife sanctuaries

-- Advocating for animal welfare through service-oriented humane education and public awareness anti-cruelty campaigns.
+- Advocating for animal welfare through service-oriented humane education to thousands of children each year.

-- Raising awareness of the growing population of homeless animals being euthanized in overcrowded shelter systems and promoting adoption as the best option.
+- Promoting "Adoption as the Best Option".
+Raising awareness of the growing population of homeless animals being euthanized in overcrowded shelter systems.

-- 655 Animal Rescue Groups- dogs, cats, wildlife, rabbit, reptile (seniors and disabled animals)
+- 751 Animal Rescue Groups (including Independent Rescuers)- dogs, cats, wildlife, rabbit, reptile, birds (seniors, pregnant moms, disabled animals)

 - Southern California Veterinary Medical Association